croasus/jub.dj/README.md

 $ npm test
 ```

-To add a new test, add a script to the `regress/` directory and run
+To add a new test, add a script to the `regress/` directory.
+It should be a node.js script, and should output something meaningful (i.e., if the feature you're testing broke, it would output something different).

+When developing your test, make sure to run your script with environment variable `TEST=1`.

+Once your test is producing the correct output, run the baseline tool to create its baseline file:

 ```
 # Unix-like
-$ TEST=1 ./test/baseline -b
+$ ./test/baseline -b YOUR_TEST

 # Windows or Unix-like
-$ TEST=1 node test/baseline.js -b
+$ node test/baseline.js -b YOUR_TEST
 ```

-Make sure no other tests' baselines changed -- if they did, verify that the
-new behavior is correct.
-Once you're confident your new test is working,
-commit the test script and its baseline.
+Next, run the baseline tool with no arguments to make sure the other tests still pass.
+If any of the tests fail, it means they are producing different output than before you made your changes.
+If in fact their new output is now correct, rewrite their baselines (using `-b` as above).
+Don't forget to commit your new test and its baseline.

 ## Known issues
 Internet Explorer is currently not supported.